Why customer loyalty is different than customer satisfaction

 In its strictest definition, it means being faithful—or steadfast in affection and allegiance.

 In our definition, customer loyalty means a preference and willingness to buy from a specific brand or seller.
-Most commonly measured by repeat purchase, size of spend and word of mouth (advocacy).
+It's most commonly measured by repeat purchase, size of spend and word of mouth (advocacy).
 It’s important to note the slight difference in customer loyalty versus brand loyalty.

 I use a very specific brand of hair products (and have for years).
 I also ONLY buy these products from my hair stylist.
 Could I buy these products online?
 Sure.
 But will I?
 No.